How to (Finally) Feel Like You Have Enough

 I read a story on Quora about an elderly woman entering a retirement center.
 The woman told her attendant that she loved her new room.
 Confused, the attendant pointed out that she hadn’t even seen the room yet.
 But the woman said:

 I know I love it because I have already decided to love it.

 Often we are looking for contentment in the wrong places.
 Most people think, action and then reaction.
-Most people assume that the external circumstances make the decision for how you feel, but that ignores your ability control your feelings.
-If you let the circumstances have control, It might be ok if things turn out to your liking.
+Most people assume that the external circumstances make the decision for how you feel, but that ignores your ability to control your feelings.
+If you let the circumstances have control, it might be ok if things turn out to your liking.
 Unfortunately it will be devastating if the circumstances are disappointing.
 And things will always be disappointing.

 Instead, this woman was making the decision that rather than having her circumstances dictate her feelings, she was going to project her feelings onto her circumstances.
 Whatever her situation, she was going to project happiness upon it.

-There is no amount of money that will change your feelings; you have to do that by yourself.
+There is no amount of money that will change your feelings; you have to do that for yourself.
 Feeling abundance is a choice that we make for ourselves every day, every minute.
 Here are some ideas to change your mindset to one of abundance.